EtherealEngine/etherealengine-docs/docs/0_start_here.md

 ![](./images/ethereal-engine.jpg)

-## Core Features

-### WebXR Engine
+## WebXR Engine
 The core engine is the heart of Ethereal Engine.
 Based around the WebXR spec, brought to life with libraries such as [threejs](https://threejs.org/), [bitecs](https://github.com/NateTheGreatt/bitECS), [rapier.js](https://github.com/dimforge/rapier.js), [Mediasoup WebRTC](https://github.com/versatica/mediasoup), [reactjs](https://reactjs.org/) & [hookstatejs](https://hookstate.js.org/).
 With the latest understanding of Data-Oriented Design, ECS and Event-Sourcing paradigms, we have put together a robust MMO XR framework that rivals AAA capabilities, quality and speed.

 ![](./images/treehouse.jpeg)

-### Webapp
+## On The Web
-The front end of the web app extends the WebXR Engine to give a fully customisable and clean UI that works in both immersive and non-immersive contexts, as well as an administration panel for full control of deployment, locations, projects, avatars, custom routes & more.
+Built for the web, Ethereal Engine providers a fully customisable and clean UI that works in both immersive and non-immersive contexts, as well as an administration panel for full control of deployment, locations, projects, avatars, custom routes & more.

 ![](./images/admin-panel.jpg)

-### Deployment Stack
+## Deployment Stack
 Running on the backend is a state of the art fullstack framework, template & deployment pipeline using [kubernetes](https://kubernetes.io/), [docker](https://www.docker.com/), [agones](https://agones.dev/site/), [openmatch](https://open-match.dev/site/) & [feathersjs](https://feathersjs.com/).
 The result is a fully customisable and scalable web app.

 ![](./images/backend-k8s.jpg)

-### Ethereal Studio
+## Ethereal Studio
 The Studio sits on top of the engine, as a heavily modified version of [Mozilla Hubs' Spoke editor](https://hubs.mozilla.com/spoke).
 It has been transformed with the engine and the web app to provide a fast and comprehensive Content Management System, file browser, cloud edge caching, content pipeline tools and other creator tools.

 ![](./images/puttclub-editor.jpg)

-### Project API
+## Project API
 The Project API is the core of what makes Ethereal Engine shine - the ability to load your own scenes, assets & code with a click of a button.
 Using github, we allow users to have fully version controlled access to extend the base functionality.
 You can see examples of the Project API in action [here](https://etherealengine.com/explore) and [here](https://github.com/EtherealEngine/ee-development-test-suite)

 ![](./images/project-api.jpg)

-### Stack Overview
+## Stack Overview

 ![](./images/stack.png)